Llandeilo Urban District

-Llandeilo was an Urban District in Carmarthenshire between 1894 and 1974 and replaced by Dinefwr.
+Llandeilo Urban District was an urban district covering the town of Llandeilo in Carmarthenshire, Wales.
+It had its origins in a local government district created in 1859; such local government districts were converted into urban districts in 1894.
+It was abolished in 1974 and replaced by Dinefwr.

-Election Results
+Election results

 1898 Election

 The five members elected at the head of the poll at the initial elections now stood for re-election.
 One of their number, Jenkin Jones, stood down so there was no contested election.

 1899 Election

 Ten candidates contested this election, which was fought on party lines.

 1900 Election

 Only two sitting members sought re-election and they were returned at the head of the poll.

 1901 Election

 T.F.
 Powell, who ran second to Nichols three years earlier. lost his seat having been indisposed in the days before the election.